bigstepinc/metalcloud-docs/general/getting_started.md

 # Getting started with the Metal Cloud

-This is how Servers This is often the very first step in using the Metal Cloud.
+Metalcloud is very easy to operate but it does have some unique concepts.
+This short introductory tutorial will walk you through deploying a server and retrieving access credentials while also explaining the various Metalcloud concepts.

-Make sure you have created an account with us by signing up [here](http://bigstep.com)
+Before you start make sure you have created an account with us by signing up [here](https://my.bigstep.com/en/signup?redirect_url=https://cloud.bigstep.com/en/infrastructure/diagram)

 ### Creating an instance array using the Infrastructure Editor